chronopsychiatry/AMBIENT-BD-nocturn/paper/paper.md

 Using nocturn as an R package allows designing custom data processing workflows:

-- The session and epoch data are stored as DataFrames, which allows easy integration with tidyverse or custom functions
+- The data are stored as DataFrames, which allows easy integration with tidyverse or custom functions
 - Plotting functions all return `ggplot2` objects, allowing for further editing of figures
 - All functionalities available via the graphical interface can easily be reproduced in code